 Types of information sources

 You will need to consult a wide range of information sources.
-Informal sources include contact with peers, colleagues, other researchers, your Liaison Librarian, and your supervisor.
+Informal sources include contact with peers, colleagues, other researchers, library staff, and your supervisor.
 Just as important as the network of informal contacts are the formal sources, including:

 |Journals – scholarly/popular||